The-Craft-Podcast/episodes/guides/umar_jamil.md

 We've covered so much in this interview.
 What else would you like to share or what key takeaways would you highlight for our listeners? _How should folks follow you to hear about what you’re up to?_

-Our guest today has been {FULL_NAME}. {FIRST_NAME}, thanks for being part of The Craft.
+Our guest today has been Umar Jamil.
+Umar, thanks for being part of The Craft.
 Thank you for listening to The Craft podcast.
 For more links and information about this episode, or to listen to more episodes you can search for The Craft Podcast by Daniel Tedesco and Michael Du on YouTube or anywhere you get your podcasts.
 See you next time and–until then–keep crafting.

 ## Thumbnail for YouTube